Skip to main content

 Download Function Code:

-Difference between code update and deploy:
+Difference Between code update and deploy:

 Version Management:

-• Published version numbers increment (1, 2, 3...), content cannot be modified
+• Published version numbers increment sequentially (1, 2, 3...), and their content cannot be modified